John Drew Barrymore: Television

 Barrymore returned to features with supporting parts in While the City Sleeps (1956), for director Fritz Lang, and The Shadow on the Window (1957).
 In 1957, he appeared in a production of Romeo and Juliet at the Pasadena Playhouse with Margaret O'Brien.
 He guest starred in Playhouse 90 (the original production of The Miracle Worker), Climax!, Westinghouse Desilu Playhouse and Wagon Train.

-In 1958, he changed his middle name to Drew, although he had previously been credited in past works as Blyth.
+In 1958, he changed his middle name to Drew, although he had been credited in past works as Blyth.
 He had a supporting role in High School Confidential!
 (1958) at MGM, and the lead in Never Love a Stranger and MGM's interracial drama, Night of the Quarter Moon (1959) with Julie London.
 In December 1958, he was sentenced to three weekends in prison after a drunken public fight with his wife in a parking lot.
 In January 1959, his ex-wife sued for nonpayment of alimony.
 In March 1959, he was arrested for suspected hit-and-run drunk driving.
 In October 1959, he quit the touring company of Look Homeward, Angel after a week and a half of rehearsals.